Wednesday, June 30, 2021

 Defended their own homes with weapons,

-Or sought out new homes for booty.
+Or sought out new homes for treasure.

 Neglected, the virgin goddess Astraea